Controlling access to processes

 - If you are in read-only mode, click on Edit in the upper banner.

-- Click on Add a rule (Process access).
+- Click on Add > Rule (Process access).

 in the application ID area and select the process(es) to protect.

-- In Default behavior, choose the behavior for each action (in audit rule sets, only the Read action can be configured):
+- In the Default behavior field, select the behavior for each action (in audit rule sets, only the Read action can be configured):

 - Read: choose what the rule must do when it reads the memory of the process.